jhpyle/docassemble/README.md

 You can run `docassemble` on HTTP rather than HTTPS if you want to, but since the `docassemble` web application uses a password system, it is a good idea to run it on HTTPS.

-Set up the database.
-First, do:

-    sudo su postgres
-    cd ~
-    psql

-Then, within psql, run the following SQL statements to create the database and to give read and write access to the web application:

-    create role "www-data" login;
-    create database docassemble;
-    \q

-While still running as the `postgres` user, create the database tables by running:
+Set up the database by running:

-    python docassemble/docassemble_webapp/docassemble/webapp/create_tables.py

-Lastly, run `psql docassemble` and give permissions to the "www-data" user:
+    echo 'create role "www-data" login; create database docassemble;' | sudo -u postgres psql sudo -u postgres python ~/docassemble/docassemble_webapp/docassemble/webapp/create_tables.py

-    grant all on all tables in schema public to "www-data";
-    grant all on all sequences in schema public to "www-data";
+    echo 'grant all on all tables in schema public to "www-data"; grant all on all sequences in schema public to "www-data";' | sudo -u postgres psql docassemble

 In order for the "Sign in with Google" and "Sign in with Facebook" buttons to work, you will need to register your site on [Google Developers Console](https://console.developers.google.com/) and on [Facebook Developers](https://developers.facebook.com/) and obtain IDs and secrets, which you supply to docassemble by editing /etc/docassemble/config.yml.